If You Don't Winterize Your Boat, Here's What Happens

 Cracking and breaking

 Dirty oil contains acidic contaminants, and salt can cause a host of problems with corrosion.
-Leaving unchanged oil and an unflushed engine may not break your engine right away, but it can cause damage which may shorten the life of your engine or reduce its efficiency.
-Cleaning and fogging engines cuts these risks.
+Leaving unchanged oil and an unflushed engine may not break your engine right away, but it can cause damage that may shorten the life of your engine or reduce its efficiency.
+Cleaning and fogging engines reduce these risks.

 Mechanical systems left sitting with corrosive waste products and dirt on them will suffer from it.
 Even if you are bringing your boat into a heated garage for the winter, the lack of motion in the engine can cause buildup and problems where that waste sits if the oil isn't changed and the engine flushed.

-Diesel has different risks - algae can grow in it and cause clogged filters and injectors.
-Dirty filters will get growth and clog.
-Tanks left almost empty or half full are more prone to biological growth than tanks filled with biocide treated fuel.
+Diesel has different risks; algae can grow in it and cause clogged filters and injectors.
+Dirty filters will grow and clog.
+Tanks left almost empty or half full are more prone to biological growth than tanks filled with biocide-treated fuel.

 Plumbing

-Water left in hoses leads to burst lines, water left in shower and sink fittings results in cracked and destroyed fixtures over the winter.
-A pump which isn't left dry will break if it freezes up, or chew itself up if activated while frozen.
+Water left in hoses leads to burst lines; water left in shower and sink fittings results in cracked and destroyed fixtures over the winter.
+A pump that isn't left dry will break if it freezes up or chew itself up if activated while frozen.
 Holding tanks that aren't emptied may freeze and expand, and the waste may dry out and solidify over the winter.

 Hot water tanks and heat exchangers face the same risks of water expansion and cracking of tanks and heating elements if not winterized.
 Fixtures left closed with water in them may freeze and break.